The Footsteps of Jesus

 strength.
 O my soul, exercise yourself unto godliness in the first

 important of its fruits.
-If I am blessed with the former, I ought surely to
+If I am blessed with the former — then I ought

-exemplify the latter.
-The possession of godliness secures to me all those
+surely to exemplify the latter.
+The possession of godliness secures to me

-spiritual treasures which are in heavenly places in Christ Jesus.
-I can then
+all those spiritual treasures which are in heavenly places in Christ Jesus.

-be addressed, as was the church of Smyrna of old, "I know your poverty—but
+I can then be addressed, as was the church of Smyrna of old, "I know your

-world, or life, or death, or things present, or things to come, all are
+yours, whether the world, or life, or death, or things present, or things to

-yours!"
-Others may mourn when some part of their earthly good is
+Others may well mourn when some part of their earthly

-and of what I have in hope, should keep me from complaining, even in
+have in hand, and of what I have in hope, should keep me from

 "Be faithful unto death, nor fear